Pathological people pleaser?

 - Struggles with social anxiety.

-- Conflict is very difficult to handle for you, consequently, you avoid controversy at all costs.
+- Conflict is complicated for you to handle; consequently, you avoid controversy at all costs.

 - Your cultural and social surroundings highly influence your sense of duty toward others.